This blog may contain affiliate links. Read our disclosure policy for more info.

 You can get to the Cancun Scenic Tower by taking an Uber/taxi or the bus to the hotel zone.
 Take the bus heading north and get off at the Embacadero stop.
 If feeling lost, just pay attention to the scenery – it’s not hard to spot the 260-foot tower!

 Hot Tip: If you visited one of the nine parks by Xcaret (Xcaret, Xel-Há, Xenotes), don’t remove your bracelet right away.
 You can use that bracelet to access the scenic tower in Cancun for free the following days after your visit to those parks.
 Most people don’t know this!

 17. Go scuba diving

-Scuba diving in the Yucatan is a wild experience and one I love doing every time I visit.
+Scuba diving in Cancun is a wild experience and one I love doing every time I visit.
 Daniel and I are both certified divers and really enjoyed this two-dive tour in Cancun.
 We got to dive at the Underwater Museum before heading to a nearby reef to dive with fish, turtles, and more!

 There are also other dive site options, such as this wreck dive, which is next on my bucket list.

 Of course, in most places around the world, you need to be certified to dive.
 Well, in Cancun, you don’t need to worry about that.
-Instead, book this beginer scuba diving tour and admire the beauty of the colorful sea fishes and visit the most popular diving spots accompanied by a pro diver.
+Instead, book this beginner scuba diving tour and admire the beauty of the colorful sea fishes and visit the most popular diving spots accompanied by a pro diver.